Taipei MRT & New Taipei Circular Line Guide

-Explore this guide to find the Taipei MRT fare, rules, maps, and other information.
+Explore this guide to learn about the Taipei subway (MRT) fare, rules, maps, and other information.

 I’ve lived in New Taipei for more than 5 years and have used the Taipei Mass Rapid Transit (MRT) hundreds of times.
 I want to share my experience, along with other information I aggregated.